 Jolicraft has been a fan-favorite Minecraft texture pack for years, and it’s easy to see why – the ‘whimsical texture pack’ has buckets of charm.
 Many Minecraft texture packs have a theme that they try to nail, but Joli’s is about personal expression.

-It’s a sort of twee fantasy world that best reflects his own happy demeanor: the swirling sun is definitely a sight more cheerful than the default, squat square.
-The color palette is entirely different, so you might prefer the greens in vanilla Minecraft – but you can’t beat a cute muddy pig.
+It’s a sort of twee fantasy world that best reflects his happy demeanor: the swirling sun is a sight more cheerful than the default, squat square.
+The color palette is entirely different so that you might prefer the greens in vanilla Minecraft – but you can’t beat a cute, muddy pig.

 Annahstas Beastrinia